joshbegley/nyt-latest/previous.md

 **Accused 9/11 Mastermind Agrees to Use of Disputed Confession for Life Sentence**\
-`Lawyers for Khalid Shaikh Mohammed have said for years that parts of the confession were tainted by torture.
-Mr. Mohammed has now agreed they can be used at his sentencing trial if prosecutors agree to settle his case.`\
+`Lawyers for Khalid Shaikh Mohammed have said for years that the confession was tainted by torture.
+Mr. Mohammed has now agreed that portions can be used at his sentencing trial if prosecutors agree to settle his case.`\
 https://nytimes.com/2025/01/19/us/politics/khalid-shaikh-mohammed-plea-deal-torture-sept-11.html

 **Maresca hits back at Chelsea critics and claims club received PGMOL apology**\